Schroedinger-Hat/ImageGoNord-Web/README.md

 **IGN is a tool that can convert your rgb images to any palette!**

 This repository is:
-- an API hosted on Heroku that is using the [ImageGoNord Python package](https://github.com/schroedinger-hat/ImageGoNord-pip) written in Flask;
+- an API hosted on K8s that is using the [ImageGoNord Python package](https://github.com/schroedinger-hat/ImageGoNord-pip) written in Flask;
 - a demo website made in VueJS hosted on Netlify which can convert your image or video into any palette!

 **Are you looking for the python package?**